trishatong/cse15l-lab-reports/lab-report-1-week-2.md

 * Type a command in quotations after an ssh command in order to run it on the remote server.
 * Use a semi-colon in between commands in order to run multiple commands in the same line.

 Using the ls command on the remote server (36 keystrokes).
+This is significantly faster than going through the process explained in step 5.

 ![remote](cs83.PNG)